wildan-wicaksono/wildan-wicaksono.github.io/_portfolio/ExamUB.md

 ---
-title: "Midterm and Final Exam in Brawijaya University"
+title: "Midterm and Final Exam in Universitas Brawijaya"
 excerpt:
 collection: portfolio
 ---

-<p align="justify">All of these problems were taken from the exam at Brawijaya University.
+<p align="justify">All of these problems were taken from the exam at Universitas Brawijaya.
 Provided <b>bahasa</b> only.</p>

   * <b>Aljabar Linier Elementer (Elementary Linear Algebra)</b>
       * Midterm. <a href='http://wildan-wicaksono.github.io/files/ExamUB/ALE_UTS2022.pdf'>2022</a>